Could these ultra-low-cost batteries be the lithium-free energy storage to power the renewable grid?

 The batteries only make economic sense in large-scale applications, so they’re not likely to show up in a future Tesla.
 But they could be transformative both for the electric grid and for long-distance transportation.
 “The potential energy density could enable long-range shipping and trucking,” says Amy Duffuor, a principal at Prime Impact Fund, a climate tech fund that recently led a $3 million seed round investment in the startup; she also sits on the company’s board.
 “And for us, in the climate tech space, that is literally one of the hardest knots to crack in the energy transition.”

 “They’re very early stage, but with the potential to operate for upwards of 100 hours of capacity,” she says.
 “That’s what really got me excited.
-There are so many failed battery companies, and they are fundamentally novel battery technology with an extraordinary low cost entitlements.”
+There are so many failed battery companies, and they are fundamentally novel battery technology with an extraordinary low cost entitlement.”

 The company, which has grants from the California Energy Commission and ARPA-E, the federal agency that backs high-impact energy technology, has developed a working prototype.
 Because manufacturing the technology is relatively straightforward, it could be available within a couple of years.
 “The energy transition depends on something like this,” says Graves.
 “So if it works out, then it’s going to be everywhere.”